This post may contain affiliate links. Please read our disclosure policy.

 It’s cheesy, bright, full of fresh vegetables, and made with a simple homemade crust that you’ll be shocked by how easy it is to make.
 It’s our go-to when we want a simple dinner that still has good nutrients but tastes super fun and indulgent.

 Plus it’s a great prep-ahead option.
-Cut up the veggies and make the dough through the first rise and refrigerate everything for up to a couple of days!
+Cut up the veggies and make the dough through the first rise and chill everything for up to a couple of days!

 Ingredients